News / History Page

 "Chicken Shack" stepped on stage and did a few numbers

 with the band.
-At Kinver where ex-Buddy Holly & the
+Another was at Kinver where ex-Buddy Holly

-Crickets member Sonny Curtis appeared with Hogan's Heroes
+& the Crickets member Sonny Curtis appeared with

-plus Dandy and also Bev's group.
-Sonny came over fron the
+Hogan's Heroes plus Dandy and also Bev's group.
+Sonny came

-USA again three years later in 1993 and appeared alongside
+over fron the USA again three years later in 1993 and

 Bev's annual Stourbridge Tennis Club gigs continued